Senate Democratic leaders have announced they will craft a comprehensive cannabis reform legalization bill to push through the United States Senate.

 Schumer, Booker, and Wyden have been consistent supporters of cannabis reform.
 Wyden spoke at the 2019 NORML conference in favor of cannabis reform (pictured above).
 Booker and Schumer were strong supporters of cannabis bills in the last Congress.

-The comprehensive cannabis reform will likely take some of the language of the MORE Act, which sought to protect the state markets, decriminalize possession, and expunge convictions, along with the SAFE Banking Act that sought to make it easier for cannabis companies to secure banking services.
+The comprehensive cannabis reform will likely take some of the language of the MORE Act.
+It sought to protect the state markets, decriminalize possession, and expunge convictions.
+They will also likely incorporate the SAFE Banking Act.
+It sought to make it easier for cannabis companies to secure banking services.

-Both the MORE Act and the SAFE Banking Act passed the Democratic-controlled House of Representatives in the last session of Congress, but neither even received a hearing in the Republican-controlled Senate, much less a vote.
+The MORE Act and the SAFE Banking Act passed the Democratic-controlled House of Representatives in the last session of Congress.
+But neither even received a hearing in the Republican-controlled Senate, much less a vote.

-Now with Democrats in control of the Senate with the vote of Vice President Kamala Harris to give them a majority, they are eager to push through several stalled bills, cannabis reform among them.
+Now the Democrats have control of the Senate with the vote of Vice President Kamala Harris to give them a majority.
+So they are eager to push through several stalled bills, cannabis reform among them.

 As Senate Majority Leader Chuck Schumer (D-NY) seems eager to push cannabis reform despite their very thin majority.
 He is also working to ensure appointees to the U.S. Department of Justice are pro-cannabis.

 Wyden is Chairman of the powerful Finance Committee which deals with taxation.
 It is the counterpart to the House Way and Means Committee.